Frederick Ashton Foundation marks Sir Frederick Ashton's birthday on 17 September 2020

 See Dancing Times article (January 2020) on the visit and on the unveiling of a statue of Sir Frederick Ashton outside his birthplace

-The Frederick Ashton Foundation has established a FREDERICK ASHTON LECTURE, to be given every two years by a distinguished member of the arts community to honour the memory of Sir Frederick Ashton and to advance public understanding and debate about the arts.
+In 2019 the Frederick Ashton Foundation established a FREDERICK ASHTON LECTURE, to be given every two years by a distinguished member of the arts community to honour the memory of Sir Frederick Ashton and to advance public understanding and debate about the arts.

 Ashton's understanding of the human condition, his knowledge of historic style and the influences of artists with whom he collaborated, fed his genius.
 He was inspired when creating his ballets not just by music and movement but by a range of interests, including the visual arts, architecture, design, literature and poetry, and thus the subject matter of each lecture will be selected from the arts in their widest sense.